TheBigSasha/COMP250_Final_Debugger/README.md

 For more detail, read the [official instructions](https://www.jetbrains.com/help/idea/javafx.html)

 ##### Eclipse:
+##### Help wanted!
+If you want to collaborate on an easy intsall procedure for Eclipse, please fork this repository or contact me!

 ###### Step 1: [Intstall IntelliJ IDEA](https://www.jetbrains.com/community/education/#students), it is free for students.
 I presently do not offer Eclipse support for the runtime analysis part of this application.
 This will change as more brave users test JavaFX setup in eclipse.